Yasir284/Project-11-Hosting-Landing-Page/README.md

 ![badge](https://img.shields.io/badge/TIME%20TAKEN-10--12hrs-red)
 [![badge](https://img.shields.io/badge/SEE%20DEMO%20-VISIT-green)](https://project11-31722.netlify.app/)

-# Project-11: Hosting Landing Page
+# Hosting Landing Page

 - This project is a Hosting landing page.This website is designed using pure HTML and CSS.
+I have also made this website mobile responsive.

 - It took me 10-12hrs to make this project.Please find link of the project below: